mmertama/Gempyre-Python/README.md

 Clone Gempyre-Python (https://github.com/mmertama/Gempyre-Python.git)

 You need python3-dev and python3-pip be installed.
+This may depend on your evironment, e.g. apt-get install python3-dev.

 I mostly assume Python 3.8, but if you have python 3.9 installed, then bash```